 Deposit/withdrawal: XTB supports three deposit/withdrawal methods.
 You can carry out your transactions using credit/debit cards (Visa, Mastercard, and Maestro).
 Bank transfers and e-wallets (Skrill) are also supported.
 Withdrawals are processed the same day if requested before 1 pm.

-#6 IG Markets- Reputed CFD Broker with best trading platform
+#6 IG Markets- Reputed CFD Broker with the best trading platform

 IG Markets do not charge commissions for currency CFDs but commissions are charged for shares.
 Non-trading fees include a £12 monthly inactivity fee and currency conversion charge.